Apple M3 Max 16-Core vs EPYC 7702

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by EPYC 7702 and Apple M3 Max 16-Core.
+Types, maximum amount and channel quantity of RAM supported by EPYC 7702 and M3 Max 16-Core.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesDDR4 Eight-channelno data